Locomotives of New Zealand: 0-6-0 shunting locomotives

-A further three 0-6-0DM locomotives were built by W. G. Bagnall for industrial service in New Zealand.
+A further three 0-6-0DM locomotives were built by WG Bagnall for industrial service in New Zealand.
 The first, Bagnall 3079 of 1954, was delivered to Tasman Pulp & Paper for use at their Kinleith paper plant in the Bay of Plenty.
 The other two, maker's nos.
 3132 and 3144 of 1958, were delivered to Wilsons Portland Cement for use on their private quarry railway at Portland, just south of Whangarei.
 All three were exactly the same as the ten NZR locomotives which were built to the same pattern as Bagnall 3079.
 They were initially equipped with National M4AA6 diesel engines producing 240 hp.